imec-int/PICANOL/README.md

 ###Solved issues
 1. removal of marker dots ==> only last is being removed
 2. When clearing screen extra marker is dull (when pushing Clear button)
+3. Camera copy ==> make sure that if a screenshot is being taken, we also capture the camera position at that time to find the correct depth points ==> Solved different ideology
+  ==> we place invisible markers which we then 'activate' by clicking on the screenshot